freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/09-information-security/information-security-projects/stock-price-checker.md

 Lavorare su questo progetto ti porterà a scrivere il tuo codice utilizzando uno dei seguenti metodi:

 -   Clone <a href="https://github.com/freeCodeCamp/boilerplate-project-stockchecker/" target="_blank" rel="noopener noreferrer nofollow">this GitHub repo</a> and complete your project locally.
 -   Use <a href="https://gitpod.io/?autostart=true#https://github.com/freeCodeCamp/boilerplate-project-stockchecker/" target="_blank" rel="noopener noreferrer nofollow">our Gitpod starter project</a> to complete your project.
+Learn <a href="https://forum.freecodecamp.org/t/how-to-use-gitpod-in-the-curriculum/668669#how-can-i-share-my-workspace-to-get-help-8" target="_blank" rel="noopener noreferrer nofollow">how to share your Gitpod workspace to get help</a>.
 -   Use a site builder of your choice to complete the project.
 Be sure to incorporate all the files from our GitHub repo.

 # --instructions--